-Policy 5.7 (recommended new Policy)
+CCPC Policy 5.7 recommendations for a new policy)

-Any development not participating in the RLSA program shall be compatible with surrounding land uses.
-Within one year of the effective date of this Policy LDC regulations shall be implemented for outdoor lighting to protect the nighttime environment, conserve energy, and enhance safety and security.
+Any development on lands not participating in the RLS program shall be compatible with surrounding land uses.
+Within 1-year of the effective date of this policy, LDC regulations shall be implemented for outdoor lighting using standards modeled from the Dark Sky (www.darksky.org) program Outdoor lighting shall be reasonably managed to protect the nighttime environment, conserve energy, and enhance safety and security.